 The Protein Intake

 Protein is essential to build muscle cells and burn calories.
-In the absence of carbs and protein, your body might turn to muscle tissue as fuel.
+In the absence of carbohydrates and protein, your body might turn to muscle tissue as fuel.
 This, in turn, will lower your overall muscle mass, hence it isn’t advisable.
 On the other hand, an overdose on the protein would put undue strain on your kidneys.
 Hence, it is very important to maintain a healthy balance.

 The Fat Intake